Purpose of Continuous Improvement in Safety Assurance Pillar

 The continuous improvement element is the final step in the Safety Assurance process.
 At this point:

 - The problem(s) has been identified; and

-- The only action needed is to develop corrective actions.
+- The only action needed is to develop, implement and monitor corrective actions.

 A corrective action is an action used to correct any undesirable element of safety performance.
-Most commonly, corrective actions are called CPAs.
-You may also see them called CAPAs (corrective action preventative action) or RCAs (recommended corrective action), though CPA is the most recognized globally in the aviation industry.
+Most commonly, corrective actions are called CPAs, (for corrective actions and preventive actions).
+You may also see them called CAPAs (corrective action and preventative action) or RCAs (recommended corrective action), though CPA is the most recognized globally in the aviation industry.

 Corrective actions fix safety issues by making changes that bring an adverse element of the program into an acceptable level of safety (ALoS) or as low as reasonably possible (ALARP).